yutianqin/yutianqin/README.md

 Yutian Qin | <a href="mailto:yutian.qin@utah.edu">yutian.qin@utah.edu</a> | <a href="https://www.linkedin.com/in/yutianqin" target="_blank">linkedin</a> <br>
-Developer | IT Specialist at Scientific Computing and Imaging Institute at the University of Utah
+Developer | <a href="https://www.sci.utah.edu/people/yutian.qin.html" target="_blank">IT Specialist</a> at Scientific Computing and Imaging Institute at the University of Utah

 ---